thecdil/crabtree_source/pages/artifacts/data.md

 ---
-title: Data
+title: Crabtree Artifacts Data
 layout: data
-permalink: /data.html
+permalink: /artifacts/data.html
 ---

-## Collection Metadata
+## Crabtree Artifacts Metadata

 The table below provides sorting and basic search of the collection contents.
 Use the "CSV" button below to download the filtered metadata you see on the page.